halesyy/halesyy.github.io/_posts/2019-7-7-raising-a-5-year-old-robot-child.md

 comments: true
 ---

-This is a document-based piece narrating over the struggles I've endured trying to raise my beautiful baby robot, depicted by my classmates as **"Ultron"**.
+This is a document-based piece narrating over the struggles and pleasures I've endured trying to raise my beautiful baby robot, depicted by my classmates as **"Ultron"**.
 So far I've spent an estimated **250 hours** putting together the large codebase to gain some minor independence on it's own, but I am getting rather close to a totally independent robot-artist (kinda, there are some struggles I'll outline in future articles).

 Firstly, I'll preface this by saying that no-one does this kind of weird-wacky stuff cause it's something that simply doesn't return on the time invested.
 I'd never imagine myself creating something along the lines of this unless I had an intense focus due to my class-structure...
 A great class high-school art-studies structure.

 I attend **Kempsey Adventist School (KAS)** - a small private school in Kempsey, my home town in Australia.
-Growing up in a small country-town has taught me a lot so far, and I look forward to living in a big city post-school graduation, to really *feel* the contrast between them.
-But anyway...
+Growing up in a small country-town has taught me a lot about minimalism and relationships, where I look forward to living in a big city post-school graduation, to really *feel* the contrast.

-Choosing Art for **Australian high-school** graduating students requires the choice of a *major project* which you intend on spending a huge chunk of time building.
-It has to have conceptual and structural meaning, with obvious portrayals of refinement and dedication, with an intimate knowledge of the world.
+The subject of Art in Aussie high-school involves sinking much time into a major project.
+This is intended to portray a range of evolving concepts as the date gets closer to the presentation of this project to the markets.
+All that's required: a concept.

-At first, I had no idea what I was going to produce..
-I barely had any physical artistic skills, I just enjoyed learning the historic component and applying these hectic-historic styles to canvas' and finding out how they portrayed emotions, but when it came to actually come up with something deep and meaningful to present alongside my ultra-talented classmates, I had just about nothing I could think of physically.
+I had no idea what I was going to produce.
+I'll gladly admit I have no physical artistic schools, all I enjoyed was learning the historical practices and how to apply their algorithm-like concepts into formulating human ideas.
+But when it came to actually come up with something deep and meaningful to present alongside my talented classmates, I had just about nothing I could think of physically.

-### So, I thought digitally
+### So, as any desperate programmer would, I thought digitally

 I brainstormed the idea for a few moments, what if I could *code* something?
 Programming was my thing, ever since I got my first computer in 4th-grade, pulling apart those weird closely-human-like languages that made-up the games that I downloaded from the edges of the internet that I'd navigate myself to.
 I quickly got addicted to these areas of tech.